Building the Field

 Include Education Fund Fundraising into your food co-op events

-The “Neighboring Co-operator Award” acknowledges special contributions made to the work of the Neighboring Food Co-op Association (NFCA) and the advancement of their vision of a co-operative economy, rooted in a healthy, just, and sustainable food system and a vibrant community of co-operative enterprise.
-As part of the award, the NFCA makes a contribution to the Education Fund in honor of the recipient and invites other co-ops, organizations and individuals to do so as well.
+The “Neighboring Co-operator Award” was established in 2015 by the Neighboring Food Co-op Association (NFCA) to acknowledge special contributions made to their work and the advancement of their vision of a co-operative economy, rooted in a healthy, just, and sustainable food system and a vibrant community of co-operative enterprise.
+As part of the award, the NFCA makes a contribution to CDF’s Education Fund in honor of the recipient and invites other co-ops, organizations and individuals to do so as well.

 To make a tax-deductible donation to the Cooperative Education Fund in honor of our Neighboring Co-operators, please use the "Donate" button below!

-In honor of the Alice and recognition of all of our Neighboring Co-operators, the NFCA invites you to join us in making a donation to CDF’s Cooperative Education Fund.
+In honor of Kari and in recognition of all of our Neighboring Co-operators, the NFCA invites you to join us in making a donation to CDF’s Cooperative Education Fund.

 The Neighboring Food Co-op Association raises funds for the Education Fund with its Neighboring Cooperator Award